Ok as some of you have seen the carnage that was Mardi Gras, you would have noticed

 As you may have seen, my mardi gras experience was limited because I was at a

-Hollywood fancy dress party dressed as the white swan from Black Swan, although I was
+Hollywood fancy dress party dressed as the white swan from Black Swan,

 probably just as mental as my black counterpart and channelling Mila Kunis or NeNe from